gquere/gquere.github.io/sstic2020_writeup/step3.md

 Got myself a cleartext hash!
 Surely this will save me some computing time!

-Here's the script I wrote to bruteforce the password:
+Let's plug this hash in a script to bruteforce the password:
 ```python
 #!/usr/bin/env python3
 import argon2